pyeventsourcing/eventsourcing/README.md

     return entity
 ```

+That's everything needed to create new entities.
+How can existing
+entities be obtained?

+Entities are retrieved from repositories.

-Now, define an event sourced repository class for your entity.
+Define an event sourced repository class for your entity.
 Inherit from
-eventsourcing.infrastructure.event_sourced_repo.EventSourcedRepository and set the
+eventsourcing.infrastructure.event_sourced_repo.EventSourcedRepository
-'domain_class' attribute on the subclass.
+and set the 'domain_class' attribute on the subclass.

-In the example below, the ExampleRepository sets the Example class as its domain entity class.

 ```python
 from eventsourcing.infrastructure.event_sourced_repo import EventSourcedRepository